Current as of: February 4, 2025 - 22:06

 Accommodation: Hótel Norðurland or Hótel KEA Akureyri (or similar)

-We leave Akureyri and drive around the Troll Peninsula via traditional fishing villages.
-We stop at the magnificent outdoor swimming pool at the village of Hofsos, with time for an optional quick dip (not included).
+Leave Akureyri and drive around the Troll Peninsula via traditional fishing villages.
+After 2hr 10m, we stop at the magnificent outdoor swimming pool in the village of Hofsos, with 1hr 30min for an optional quick dip (not included).
 This remote geothermal swimming pool has some of the best views over Skagafjördur bay.
-A little further south, we arrive in the Víðidalur valley and make a short stop at beautiful waterfalls in Kolugljúfur canyon, named after a giantess said to have once lived in the area.
-From Kolugljúfur, we head to our nearby hotel.

 Accommodation: Hótel Laugarbakki (or similar)

-Today we drive west to the Snæfellsnes Peninsula.
-Along the way, we visit a reconstructed Viking house once home to Erik the Red and his son Leif Erikson – the two most famous travelling Vikings.
+Today, we drive west to the Snæfellsnes Peninsula.
+After 1hr 15min, we visit a reconstructed Viking house once home to Erik the Red and his son Leif Erikson – the two most famous travelling Vikings.
 The Eiríksstaðir gives an interesting insight into the life of early settlers and an introduction to the historic tradition of the Icelandic Sagas.
-From Eiríksstaðir, we head to the village of Stykkishólmur.
+From Eiríksstaðir, we transfer (20 minutes) to the village of Búðardalur for lunch, before travelling (1hr 30min) to the fishing village of Stykkishólmur, which we can explore for 45 minutes.

 Accommodation: Langaholt Guesthouse or Kast Guesthouse (or similar)